christ0f/ObjectsFirst/README.md

 # ObjectsFirst
-Code for objects first with java using bluej
+This is the project code for objects first with java using bluej, I will upload it here as I progress through the book and complete the examples.

+:)